pfgithub/scpl/docs/actions/sendemail.md

 Accepts a string with either true or false or a variable.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFEmailAccountPickerParameter
 ---
 ### Text Input: From / from (internally WFSendEmailActionFrom)
 **Placeholder**: optional
-**Default Value**: undefined
 **Allows Variables**: true